sustentarea/logoclim/README.md

 `LogoClim` is a NetLogo model designed to simulate and visualize climate conditions, serving as a powerful tool for exploring both historical and projected climate data.
-Its primary goal is to facilitate the integration of climate data into agent-based models and enhance the reproducibility of these simulations.
+Its primary goal is to support empirically-based agent-based models and enhance the reproducibility of their simulations.

 The model utilizes raster data to represent climate variables such as temperature and precipitation over time.
 It incorporates historical data